Category:

 Contracts and Salaries

-Aaron has at times been one of the highest-paid athletes in the world and highest highest-paid players in the NFL.
+Aaron has at times been one of the highest-paid athletes in the world and the highest-paid players in the NFL.
 For example, between June 2018 and June 2019, he earned $90 million from salary and endorsements.

 On March 8, 2022, Aaron and the Packers revealed that the veteran QB had signed a new 4-year $200 million contract extension with the team that includes $153 million in guaranteed money.

 In June 2023, Rodgers agreed to a pay cut and contract restructure with the New York Jets.
 The three-year, $112.5 million deal will pay him $1.8 million in salary plus a $35 million bonus in 2023 and a $3.1 million salary with a $35 million bonus in 2024, all guaranteed.
+The Jets era was a financial windfall but an on-field disappointment.
+Rodgers tore his Achilles on his fourth regular-season snap with the team in 2023, returned in 2024, and ultimately earned more than $75 million from the organization.

 Career Earnings